What is the Fourier Transform of a Spatial Point Process?: Notation and Definitions

-The second term in this expansion is not required to be zero, and for the Thomas process, it is not zero.
-For a Thomas process the spectrum is~\citep[p~55]{mugglestone1996practical}
+The second term in this expansion is not required to be zero, and for the Thomas process for example, it is not zero, as it takes the form of~\cite[p~55]{mugglestone1996practical}: {

-It is clear from this expression that we cannot arrive at a constant contribution due to the exponential.
+where $\mu$ is the per-cluster expected point count and $\sigma$ is the Gaussian dispersal kernel standard deviation. } It is clear from this expression that we cannot arrive at a zero contribution due to the exponential.

-As we shall be studying the moments of a point process, it is convenient to restate Campbell's theorem \citep[Sec.
+As we shall be studying the moments of a point process, it is convenient to restate Campbell's theorem \cite[Sec.
 4.3.3]{SKM}, and we shall use this result multiple times.
-The theorem applies to any measurable function $h:R^{nd}\mapsto R^+$ with $n=1,2,...$, and states that
+The theorem applies to any measurable function $h:R^{nd}\mapsto R^+$ with $n=1,2,...$, and states that (assuming product densities of order $n$ $\rho^{(n)}$ are well defined for any given $n$)